duyhai/duyhai.github.io/_posts/2014-12-13-SumsOfSeries.md

 categories : [maths]
 ---

-Though most of these tricks that I'm going to talk about are pretty well known, not many people consider their power until they really need them, but then it is usually too late, because they are usually forgotten by that time.
+Though most of these tricks that I'm going to talk about are pretty well known, not many people consider their power until they really need them, but then, it is usually too late, since they are usually forgotten by that time.
+I wrote this post serves as a reminder for these people.

 ## Arithmetic series